resource-watch/resource-watch/README.md

 | NEXT_PUBLIC_BING_MAPS_API_KEY | API KEY used by Cesium.
 You can find more info in [its documentation](https://cesium.com/docs/cesiumjs-ref-doc/BingMapsApi.html#.defaultKey). |  |  |
 | NEXT_PUBLIC_RW_MAPBOX_API_TOKEN | Mapbox token used to render and handle Mapbox instances.
 You can find more info in the [Mapbox documentation](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/). |  |  |

+If you want to customize these variables for your local environment, the recommended way is creating a `.env.local` file.

 ## Troubleshooting 🤔
 You might run into some problems installing dependencies: